netromdk/describe-number/README.md

 [![MELPA](http://melpa.org/packages/describe-number-badge.svg)](http://melpa.org/#/describe-number)
 [![MELPA Stable](http://stable.melpa.org/packages/describe-number-badge.svg)](http://stable.melpa.org/#/describe-number)

-Describe number value at point or region in Emacs.
+Describe arbitrarily large number value at point or region in Emacs.
 If value is a number then binary/octal/decimal/hexadecimal/character values and conversions are shown.
 For strings each character is processed in the same way.

 Use `describe-number-at-point` on point/region or `describe-number` to input value manually.